Promotion of Employee - ( Case Laws on employee promotions) Bases for Promotion - Purpose and Procedure for promotions

 Encouragement of promotion within the organization instead of looking outside to fill vacancies in higher places.

 An understanding that ability as well as seniority will be taken into account in making promotions.
 Ability, efficiency, attitude, job performance, physical fitness, leadership, experience, and length of service are some of the factors considered in making promotions.

 Drawing up an organization chart to make clear to all the ladder of promotion.
 Where there is a job analysis and a planned wage policy, such chart is quite easy to prepare.

 Making the promotion system clear to all concerned who may initiate and handle cases of promotion.
 Though departmental heads may initiate promotion, the final approval must lie with the top management, after the personnel department has been asked to check from its knowledge whether any repercussion is likely to result from the proposed promotion.

 All promotions should be for a trial period to ascertain whether the promoted person is found capable of handling the job or not.
 Normally, during this trial period, he draws the pay of the higher post, but it should be clearly understood that if “he does not make the grade” he will be reverted to his former post and former pay scale.

 Promotion channels should be identified and recorded on paper.
 This process is related with job analysis and career planning of an organization.

 The promotion of an employee is entirely dependent upon his/her performance appraisal outcome.

-d) Centralised Records:
+d) Centralized Records:

-The education, experience, skills, abilities and evaluation of all employees should be recorded and maintained in a centralised manner by the department of the organization, because basing on these attributes, promotion is given to an employee.
+The education, experience, skills, abilities and evaluation of all employees should be recorded and maintained in a centralized manner by the department of the organization, because basing on these attributes, promotion is given to an employee.